-- Credit History - How long have you had credit?
+- Credit History - How many years have you had credit?

-Did you know?
 FICO scores affect more than your ability to get a loan.
 They also affect your interest rate.
-Higher scores indicate you are a better credit risk, and thus may qualify for a better mortgage rate.
+Lenders give lower interest rates to individuals with higher scores.

 Curious about credit scores?
-Give us a call: (321) 777-7277.
+Give us a call at (321) 777-7277.